hephaestus9/Getting-and-Cleaning-Data---Human-Activity-Recognition-Data/code_book.md

 'mean_data' is the mean of the value for each column per activity per subject

-The script will also generate a file called "mean_data.df" which is a copy of the 'mean_data' dataframe, however the float values are shortened.
+The script will also generate a file called "mean_data.txt" which is a copy of the 'mean_data' dataframe, however the float values are shortened.

 For an explination of the columns see either the readme.md or the 'features_info.txt' files.